Sairam3202/smart_tracks/README.md

-This project title is "Smart tracks : Automation of railway gates using IR sensors"
+This project title is "Smart Tracks: Automation of railway gates using IR Sensors"

-briefly, the on railway gates are closed IR sensors detects train and railway gates are opened when IR sensors detects train.this can be done with the help of Ardunio.
+briefly, the railway gates are closed when IR sensors detect trains and railway gates are opened when IR sensors detect trains.
+This can be done with the help of Arduino.

 the code wriiten in a language C++.